 Global sugar supplies will outpace demand in the season from October in most countries, producing another surplus, Rabobank International said in a report e-mailed last month, forecasting weaker prices.
-Raw sugar may fall to 17 cents a pound by September as supplies are set to outpace demand for the third year, Morgan Stanley (MS) said in a report e-mailed on June 7.
+Raw sugar may fall to 17 cents a pound by September as supplies are set to outpace demand for the third year, Morgan Stanley (MS:US) said in a report e-mailed on June 7.

 Global output in the year starting in October will be 179.9 million tons, 1.3 percent bigger than in the current season and 2.1 percent higher than previously estimated, according to Kingsman’s June 8 report.
 World demand will rise 1.8 percent from a year earlier to 170.6 million tons.

 Production in Thailand may reach as much as 10.7 million tons in the year from November, a record for a third year, the Thai Sugar Millers Corp. forecast on June 7.
 Exports may exceed 8 million tons, according to the group, which represents mills.

 Thai output will be 11.4 million tons in the season from November, higher than a previous forecast of 10.3 million tons, according to the Kingsman report.